This Middle Eastern Inspired Spice Blend is so good in a marinade! Mixed with some lemon juice and oil it creates the BEST grilled chicken!

-What’s in Middle Eastern Seasoning?
+Middle Eastern Seasoning

-What does Middle Eastern Seasoning taste like?
+What does this Middle Eastern Spices Blend taste like?

 It has a cumin-parsley-garlic base and reminds me of a riff of off curry powder with its touch of turmeric and cloves.
 It contains more herbs and some sesame seeds, too.
 It’s really great!

-How to Use Middle Eastern Seasoning
+How to use this Middle Eastern Spice Mix

 Our favorite way to use this is to blend it with some oil and citrus juice to use as a marinade for grilled chicken skewers!